kabirwalia8300/textDirect/README.md

 ### Usage

-Send a text message to the phone number: <need to add> in the following format
+Send a text message to the phone number: XXX-XXX-XXXX in the following format

 ```
 startlocation endlocation